David-OConnor/barnes_hut/README.md

 Currently hard-coded for `f64`.
 Post an issue on GitHub if you'd like `f32` support.

+This library is used to compute force or acceleration between pairs of bodies.
+It can be used to compute electric, or gravitational force, for example.
+It can also be used to calculate gravitational acceleration directly, if set up as such using your `force` function. this represents the gravitational mass of the target body cancelling with its inertial mass. $a=f/m$

-This library is generic over body type and acceleration function.
+It's generic over body type and force (or acceleration) function.
 Here's an example of adapting your type for use here:

 ```rust
 use lin_alg::f64::Vec3;